freedomofpress/signal-protocol/README.md

 python setup.py develop
 ```

-Then run the tests via `pytest -v tests/` to confirm all is working as expected.
+Then run the tests via `pytest -v tests/` to confirm all is working.

 To view the docs locally: